bbauska/meta-react-basics/README.md

 Why use the **className** attribute in the JSX syntax?

-Well, with JSX, it looks like HTML so much that it\'s easy to forget that it\'s actually JavaScript code - not HTML.
+Well, with JSX, it looks like HTML so much that it&apos;s easy to forget that it&apos;s actually JavaScript code - not HTML.

 While regular HTML does indeed have a **class** attribute, which is used to list one or more CSS classes to be used on a given HTML element, this